An explanation outlining the different forms and classes of trademarks

 Businesses use brands to stand out of the crowd.
-These are protected by trade marks in various forms within a number of classes.
+These are protected by trademarks ("trade marks") in various forms within a number of classes.

 Disclaimer: This FAQ should not be construed as legal advice on any specific facts.
 The contents are intended for general informational purposes only.
 You are urged to consult your own solicitor on any specific legal questions you may have.

 To get in touch with our team for intellectual property support click here.

 All about registered trademarks